universal-meaning-map/docs/readme.md

 ## Everything is an abstraction

+We can't directly perceive reality.
+Our sensory receptors filter specific ranges of light, sound, touch... corresponding organs may do further processing, up until we can interpret information with our conscious and unconscious minds.
+At every step in that path, `minformation` is reduced and transformed in the form of `abstractions`.

+- [Abstraction](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cdzbeskxq%22],[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cnnjsotia%22]]]&): An `abstraction` is the expression of a pattern of information that captures the essence that allows it to better serve in the specific context where is used.
+An `abstraction` is the product of computation, where input information is reduced, transformed and re-grouped to increase the signal-to-noise enabling to to deal with greater complexity.

+Example:
+> We are constantly sensing light and sound, but not all of its is perceived equal.
+We ignore some signals and enhance others (improving signal-to-noise ratio).
+We can isolate the visual shape and the sound of a "car" within it surroundings recognizing it as a 3D object (improving signal-to-noise ratio).
+Each signal-to-noise ratio improvement produces an abstraction.

-Natural language is the higher form humans have to capture a reality.
-Every single `word` is an abstraction pointing to huge amounts of `meaning` without having to directly handle the complexity that they represent.
+Natural language is the higher form humans have to express reality.
+A `word` is short and simple but its pointing to huge amounts of `meaning` without having to directly handle the complexity that they represent.

 By composing clauses made of `words` we can capture even larger amount of complexity that better describe the meaningful elements of reality .
-We can then wrap these clauses as new abstractions to further compress complexity (ideas, models, frameworks...).
-This nesting process can continue indefinitely,  creating higher level abstractions without any upper bound.
+We can wrap these clauses as new `abstractions` to further compress complexity (ideas, models, frameworks...).
+This nesting process can continue indefinitely,  creating higher level `abstractions` without no upper bound.

+Language can be understood as a formal system of `abstraction` composition, that produces higher-level `abstractions` as a result.

 Example:
-> A "car" is a complex object, composed of many parts, that uses complex physics and technology to function.
+> A "car" is a 3D object with specific shape and sound, composed of many parts, that uses complex physics and technology to function.
 By using the word "car" we can relate to it without having to relate to its complexity.
-> A clause like "my dad's car", is in itself a higher level abstraction, representing more complexity than the word "car" on its own.
+> A clause like "a Tesla", is in itself a higher level abstraction, representing more complexity than the word "car" on its own.

-Language and words are not the only systems we have to generate abstractions.
-Anything that we can conceive and have some "boundaries" can be understood as an abstraction.
+Language and words are not the only systems we have to generate `abstractions`.
+Anything that we can conceive and have some "boundaries" can be understood as an `abstraction`.

-A computation is essentially the process of generating better abstractions, simplifying an aspect of reality to facilitate our relationship with it.
-But the  computation in itself can also be conceive as abstraction that transforms abstractions, making  code, functions, apps or machine learning models abstractions as well.
+A computation is essentially the process of generating better `abstractions`, simplifying an aspect of reality to facilitate our relationship with it.
+But the  computation in itself can also be conceive as `abstraction` that transforms `abstractions`, making  code, functions, apps or machine learning models `abstractions` as well.

-In `IPMM` everything is made of abstractions representing `meaning units`, and the system supports its evolution and maintenance.
+In `IPMM` anything that has `meaning` can be encapsulated as an `abstraction`, which means that everything can have digital representation, forming a map of our personal ontology of the world in a digital form.

+Facilitating a coherent creation, evolution, re-use, and maintenance of `abstractions`, that map into how we think, is what enables better reasoning and communication, and the goal of `IPMM` is to support this process.

-## Information should aim to be `self-describing`
+## Information should aim to be self-describing

 `Self-describing` in `IPMM` is defined as not needing external information/context to be used or understood.
-This definition should not be read in absolute terms, but as a platonic attribute that any abstraction should aim for.
+This definition should not be read in absolute terms, but as a platonic attribute that any `abstraction` should aim for.

-`Self-describing` can be understood as a spectrum, where the more `self-describing` an abstraction of a `meaning unit projection` is, the more capacity to be interoperable and understood is (does not have contextual dependencies).
+`Self-describing` can be understood as a spectrum, where the more `self-describing` an `abstraction` of a `meaning unit projection` is, the more capacity to be interoperable and understood is (does not have contextual dependencies).

-`IPMM` architecture is design so that the `meaning unit pointer` (mostly but not exclusively "words")  can't be separated from the `meaning` or `computation` given by the particular `mind` that created them.
+`IPMM` architecture is designed so that the `meaning unit pointer` (mostly but not exclusively "words")  can't be separated from the `meaning` or `computation` given by the particular `mind` that created them.
 Every piece of `information` in the system carries all what is necessary to be computed or understood within itself.

 ### Self-describing data structure